-Motion sickness, also known as kinetosis, can be problematic if your family travels frequently.
-The condition makes a person feel dizzy and nauseous while traveling or taking amusement park rides.
+Motion sickness, also known as kinetosis, can create discomfort if your family travels frequently.
+Motion sickness in children causes them to feel dizzy and nauseous while traveling or riding on amusement park rides.
+Based on the triggering agent, motion sickness is also referred to as air sickness, car sickness, or seasickness.

-Children aged six to 12 years and women are more susceptible to motion sickness, and it is rarely seen in children younger than two years (1).
+Six- to 12-year-old children and women are more susceptible to this condition, and it is rarely seen in children younger than two years (1).
+Further, motion sickness is not related to any underlying health issues.
+Nevertheless, any degree of motion sickness can be problematic to children.

 - A feeling of not being well